-The Library and Information Center offers seminars to users wishing to make the most of the information and services offered and get familiar to bibliographic search and research work.
-A series of seminars that are repeated all through the academic year are scheduled in cooperation with the academic staff.
+The Library and Information Center offers seminars to users wishing to make the most of the information and services offered and get familiar with bibliographic search and research work.
+A series of seminars that are repeated all through the academic year is scheduled in cooperation with the academic staff.

 Introduction to Library

 Every year new students may attend this introductory seminar which is related to:

 - introduction to the library’s web page and its electronic services.